 Physical Therapy Guide to Carpal Tunnel Syndrome

-Carpal tunnel syndrome (CTS) is a common condition of the wrist and hand that can affect the use of the whole arm.
+Carpal tunnel syndrome is a common condition that causes pain, numbness, and weakness in the wrist and hand.
+CTS can affect the use of the entire arm.
 It is caused by pressure on the nerve at the base of the palm (median nerve).
-Because of the demands that people place on their hands and wrists, CTS is a common condition affecting 1 out of 20 Americans.
-Surgery for this condition is commonly performed on the wrist and hand.
-Fortunately for most people who develop CTS, physical therapist treatment can often relieve pain and numbness and restore normal use of the hand, wrist, and arm without the need for surgery.
+Because of the constant demands people place on their hands and wrists, surgery may be needed when symptoms are severe.
+For many people with CTS, however, physical therapy treatment can relieve pain and numbness.
+It often can help restore normal hand, wrist, and arm use without the need for surgery.

-Extreme wrist positions, as well as a lot of finger use, especially with a lot of force or vibration (such as holding the steering wheel when driving heavy machinery), can all contribute to CTS.
+Extreme wrist positions and repeated finger use with a lot of force or vibration can contribute to CTS.

-The following health conditions can also lead to CTS in some individuals:
+The following health conditions also may lead to CTS in some people:

 Signs and Symptoms